theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/VISION.md

 For that reason, claims in the repository must be read in four evidence classes:

-- **Empirical:** measured or instrumented results, including the 10,247-trial record, the 500 MS/s instrumentation basis, the reported median latency, and the \(t \leq 2.38\,\mu s\) constraint.
+- **Empirical:** measured or instrumented results, including the 10,247-trial record, the 500 MS/s instrumentation basis, the reported median latency, and the \(2.38 µs) ) constraint.
 - **Documentary:** dated filings, DOI deposits, signatory records, and other timestamped public artifacts.
 - **Interpretive:** doctrinal inferences drawn from the empirical and documentary record, including the substrate-sovereignty necessity argument.
 - **Proprietary:** withheld implementation details, including the sealed trigger kernel and undisclosed portions of the ADAM CODE path.